StrangeBeeCorp/docs/docs/thehive/setup/installation/upgrade-from-4.x.md

 ```

 !!!
 Info
-    If you had a more customized configuration file for Cassandra 3.x, review all the file and ensure to adapt it accordingly.
+    If you have a customized configuration file for Cassandra 3.x, it is advisable to carefully review the entire file and make any necessary adjustments to ensure compatibility and proper functioning.

-### Start the service
+### Start the Service

+Use the following command to start the Cassandra service:

 ```
 sudo systemctl start cassandra
 ```

-### Upgrade sstables
+### Upgrade SSTables

-On each Cassandra nodes, upgrade the sstables:
+On each Cassandra node, upgrade the SSTables:

 ```
 nodetool upgradesstables
 ```

 Then repair the keyspaces:

 ```
 nodetool repair --full
 ```

-## Install thehive
+## Install TheHive

+### Prepare for the New Installation

+Before starting the installation process, ensure your Cassandra cluster is fully operational

 ???
 Abstract "I'm using a cluster"
     Before starting this part of the guide, ensure your Cassandra cluster is fully operational, by running the command `nodetool status`